Hunter Dozier Player Props: Royals vs. Rangers

-The Kansas City Royals and Hunter Dozier, who went 2-for-4 last time out, take on Jacob deGrom and the Texas Rangers at Kauffman Stadium, Monday at 7:40 PM ET.
+On Tuesday, Hunter Dozier (coming off going 0-for-3) and the Kansas City Royals play the Texas Rangers, whose starting pitcher will be Nathan Eovaldi.
+First pitch is at 7:40 PM ET.

-He racked up two hits (going 2-for-4) in his most recent game against the Braves.
+He had a hitless showing in his previous game (0-for-3) against the Rangers.

 Hunter Dozier Game Info & Props vs. the Rangers